mircolik/alfred-wasp-terminal-features/README.md

 This repository contains an Alfred feature for WARP, an alternative terminal for macOS.

+## Description

+The code I provided is an AppleScript that can be used with the Alfred app to open or activate the WARP terminal application and execute specified keystrokes.
+It first checks if WARP is running and if not, it opens a new window.
+It then executes the specified keystrokes, which in this case is the input provided by the user.
+This allows for quick and easy access to WARP through the use of Alfred.

 ## Installation

 To use this AppleScript code with the Alfred app, follow these steps: